The Freedom of Information Act

 If no fee will be charged, the document / information will be provided within 10 working days following notification.
 The request shall be considered to have been abandoned by the applicant if payment is not effected within 20 working days following notification.

-Public Authorities under the Ministry for Economy and Industry
+Public Authorities under the Ministry for the Economy, European Funds and Lands (MEFL)

-Ministry for Economy, EU Funds and Lands – (MEFL),
+Ministry for the Economy, European Funds and Lands – (MEFL),

 Millennia Building, Level 1,